UrbanInstitute/SiteMonitor/README.md

 print(sm.responses)    #the list of all response times
 ```

-Or an example with multiple categories that calls the *report* method at the end:
+Or an example with multiple categories that calls the *report* method at the end.
+Also note that passing the argument *handle_timer=False* at the start means the *track_request* method returns a number that the code needs to act upon; with the default *handle_timer=True*, the *track_request* method itself processes the delay instead of returning a value.
+Since *delay* is not acted upon here, this code sample will not actually create delays:

 ```python
 from numpy import random